splitwise/super_diff/README.md

 [hound-badge]: https://img.shields.io/badge/Reviewed_by-Hound-8E64B0.svg
 [hound]: https://houndci.com

-SuperDiff is a Ruby gem that intelligently displays the differences between two data structures of any type.
+SuperDiff is a gem that hooks into RSpec to intelligently display the differences between two data structures of any type.

 📢 **[See what's changed in the latest version (0.2.0)][changelog].**